cuaklabs/iocuak-docs/docs/concepts/binding.md

 **Example**: Given the services `A`, `B` and `C`, both `A` and `B` services depends on `C`.
 In addition, `A` services depends on `B`.
 If `C` is injected on request scope, a request to the `A` service results in the same `C` instance being injected to both `A` and `B` services.

-- Singleton: An instance of this service is allways reused.
+- Singleton: An instance of this service is always reused.